twirote/starport/docs/4 Configure a Blockchain/2-config.yml-reference.md

   - [`host`](#host)

   - [Example](#example-6)

   - [`genesis`](#genesis)

 <!-- /TOC -->

- You can add these parameters to the config.yaml file to configure your blockchain.
+ Add these parameters to the `config.yml` file to configure your blockchain.

 ## `accounts`